Ghostdehole/dce/setup.md

     * click Generate new token
     * give a token name, change expiration to whatever you want
-    * under Repository access, select Only select repositories, then pick your rdgen repo
+    * under Repository access, select Only select repositories, then pick your dce repo
     * give Read and Write access to actions and workflows
-    * You might have to go to: https://github.com/USERNAME/rdgen/actions and hit green Enable Actions button so it works.
+    * You might have to go to: https://github.com/USERNAME/dce/actions and hit green Enable Actions button so it works.
-3. Next, login to your Github account, go to your rdgen repo page (https://github.com/USERNAME/rdgen)
+3. Next, login to your Github account, go to your dce repo page (https://github.com/USERNAME/dce)
    * Click on Settings
    * In the left pane, click on Secrets and variables, then click Actions
    * Now click New repository secret
    * Set the Name to GENURL
-   * Set the Secret to https://rdgen.hostname.com (or whatever your server will be accessed from)
+   * Set the Secret to https://dce.hostname.com (or whatever your server will be accessed from)
 4. Now download the docker-compose.yml file and fill in the environment variables:
   * SECRET_KEY="your secret key" - generate a secret key by running: ```python3 -c 'import secrets; print(secrets.token_hex(100))'```
   * GHUSER="your github username"
   * GHBEARER="your fine-grained access token"
   * PROTOCOL="https" *optional - defaults to "https", change to "http" if you need to
-  * REPONAME="rdgen" *optional - defaults to "rdgen", change this if you renamed the repo when you forked it
+  * REPONAME="dce" *optional - defaults to "dce", change this if you renamed the repo when you forked it
 5. Now just run ```docker compose up -d```

 ## Host manually:

 1. A Github account with a fork of this repo
-2. A Github fine-grained access token with permissions for your rdgen
+2. A Github fine-grained access token with permissions for your dce
    repository:
     * login to your github account
     * click on your profile picture at the top right, click Settings